 I am a professional.
 What does that mean?
-I am an educator, a teacher, a leader.Ā I am a researcher.
-As I embark on my doctorate journey, I hope to be able to articulate what it means to be a professional in the field of education and how I can influence the education system.
+I am an educator, a teacher, a leader.
+I am a researcher.
+As I continue on my doctorate journey, I hope to be able to articulate what it means to be a professional in the field of education and how I can influence the education system.

 We have a fragmented education system that is heavily criticised by the media and constantly meddled with by politicians.
 Our schools are challenged by underfunding and external pressures within a framework of accountability (quite rightly - it's public money) that does not work for every school.